hettel/CaseStudy_kMeans/README.md

 6. Decouple the upload request from the JavaFX thread
 7. Build-in timeout constraints for the upload process

-All changes can be made in the classes `kmeans.KMeans.java` and `app.ui.UIController.java`
+All changes can be made in the classes `kmeans.KMeans.java` and `kmaens.imagedata.util.Tools.java`,`util.FileIOHelper.java` and `app.ui.UIController.java`

 ---